 5. Add flour to the bowl, but do not stir yet.
 (You can mix the dry ingredients in a separate bowl but I am too lazy.)

-6. In a small spoon stir in baking soda, baking powder, and kosher salt into the flour.
+6. In a small spoon or in the measuring cup you used for the flour, stir in baking soda, baking powder, and kosher salt into the flour.
 You don't want any clumps of salt or soda in your bread.

 7. You can add cinnamon and teaspoon each cloves and nutmeg.
 This bread is still really good without the spices, they are optional.